oeb25/msc-thesis/Mist/Ordering of folding trees.md

 > \end{gathered}
 > $$

-With $\tinto$ we can reason about transitioning foldings from one program point into those at another, but it also allows us to go backward due to the invertible property of $\fold$ and $\unfold$.
+With $\tinto$, we can reason about transitioning foldings from one program point into those at another, but it also allows us to go backward due to the invertible property of $\fold$ and $\unfold$.

 > [!lemma]
 > The function $\tinto$ is _anticommutative_ [[@bourbakiElementsMathematicsChapters2009#pp. 482]]: